signalfx/gdi-specification/specification/repository.md

 ### Branch protection

-- MUST have a primary branch named `main`
+- MUST have a default branch named `main`
 - MUST NOT allow anyone (including administrators) pushing directly to `main`
 - MUST require status checks to pass before merge to `main`
 - MUST require at least one CODEOWNER to approve a PR prior to merge